qtqa/sysadmin/README.txt

 OTHER NOTES
 ===========

-To temporarily disable the usage of puppet, touch /var/qtqa/sysadmin/puppet/disable_puppet
+To temporarily disable the usage of puppet, touch:

+  /var/qtqa/sysadmin/puppet/disable_puppet
+  c:\qtqa\sysadmin\puppet\disable_puppet

 Using this repository in conjuction with a puppet server probably won't work due to our usage of the `generate' puppet function in a few places.

+On Unix, puppet will log to the system log.

+On Windows, puppet will log to c:\qtqa\sysadmin\puppet\last_puppet_run.txt, but this is considered a FIXME until some better solution is implemented.